 The most common methods used by families saving for college for their youngsters include traditional investment and savings accounts, UGMAs (Uniform Gift to Minors Accounts), and 529 college savings plans (so called after the section of the Internal Revenue Code that sets out the rules for this type of college savings; they are also known as qualified tuition plans).
 Not knowing at the time that there was a better way, the Lieblers started funding a 529 plan for Shelby’s college.

 I had planned all along to fund it for four or five years at a certain rate, and put money from Grandma into it, too.
-My advisor said, ‘I’m not a big fan of these 529 plans because of the restrictions.
+My Bank On Yourself Professional said, ‘I’m not a big fan of these 529 plans because of the restrictions.
 They’re not very flexible.’
 He’s right.